Email us a writeup and photographs of your cruise to Pomene & we'll send you a cruise discount voucher.

-The mangrove forest is a stand out (literally!) feature of Pomene, with the estuary protecting the forest from the sea - these plants appear to float on the surface of the water.
+The mangrove forest is a stand out (literally!) feature of Pomene, and are an extraordinary sight.
+With the estuary protecting the forest from the sea - these plants appear to float on the surface of the water.
 The Pomene Nature Reserve is a protected marine area that has managed to preserve its authentic and wild beauty thanks to its remote location.

 A trip to see the old Pomene Hotel - read more about it below.